Blog Post

-How To Set Up A Tron Node
+How to Set Up a Tron Node

 Tron is a blockchain platform working on creating a decentralized global digital content entertainment system.
 The Tron network relies on nodes spread throughout the world to validate transactions and maintain the security of the network.
 Here are the steps to set up a Tron Node.